Common Questions About NRCS

 Question: Where are county soil surveys available?

 Answer: Soil surveys are generally available from your local NRCS office.
-Information is also available on the How to Order a Published Soil Survey web page.
+Information is also available on the national Soil Survey web page.
 This page offers information including which soil surveys are published, a soil survey request form, and contact information.
 Many soil surveys are also available online from the Web Soil Survey.

 Question: I received the county soil survey maps but not a hard copy of the soil survey manuscript.
 How do I get one?

 Answer: New soil surveys for Montana are available only online or on a CD.
 A hard-copy manuscript is no longer printed.
 The soil survey text may be available online from the Web Soil Survey.
-See the How to Order a Published Soil Survey web page to order a CD version of the manuscript.
+Information is also available on the national Soil Survey web page.

 Question: Why don’t some pages, which are supposed to be updated on a regular basis, show the most current data?